Girlfriend (Avril Lavigne song): Background

 Following the release of her second studio album, Under My Skin (2004), Lavigne wanted to record more "fun and upbeat" music.
 "Girlfriend" was written by Lavigne and Lukasz "Dr. Luke" Gottwald, with Dr. Luke also producing the track.
 The song was written while Lavigne was intoxicated, with Lavigne commenting that the chorus only took two minutes to write.
 Lavigne was initially hesitant to release "Girlfriend" as the lead single from The Best Damn Thing, referring to the song's conception as "just a joke."
 The song was not based on a personal experience, with Lavigne opting to write about general topics to appeal to a wider audience.
 In December 2006, Lavigne announced the song as the lead single from her then-upcoming album:

 Hey guys!
 I keep getting asked about my record and what it is called [...] so I wanted to give u guys all the info directly [...]
 I'm calling the record The Best Dam Thing, and the first single is called "Girlfriend", the single comes out February and the record in April.
 I promise you guys will love this record, it is my favorite one!!!
 And I can't wait!
 It is really fast, fun, young, bratty, aggressive, confident, cocky in a playful way [...] all the good stuff.

 In an effort to appeal to non-English markets, Lavigne recorded the song's chorus in seven different languages, including Spanish, French, Italian, Portuguese, German, Japanese, and Mandarin.
 Lavigne spent hours studying these different languages in order to ensure a correct pronunciation with her various deliveries.
 A Hindi version of the song was recorded twice, although it was scrapped due to issues with the diction and meter when converting the song's chorus from its Western rhythms to Hindi.

+Content

-"Girlfriend" is a moderately fast pop punk, power pop and bubblegum pop song.
+"Girlfriend" is a moderately fast pop-punk, power pop and bubblegum pop song.
 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of D major and is set in time signature of common time with a tempo of 164 beats per minute.
 Lavigne's vocal range spans two octaves, from A_{3} to D_{5}.
 Lyrically, the song is about wanting to steal someone's boyfriend.
 PopMatters compared the song with "Mickey" by Tony Basil.